 The heart in harmony expresses in people as being genuinely friendly, humble, with open hearts and aware minds, a sense of clarity, and the ability to effortlessly see through problems and arrive at brilliant solutions.

 Food and its preparation

-Along with our practice, eating what is in season is always a very good way to comply with the chi of the time.
+Along with our practice, eating what is in season is a very good way to comply with the chi of the time.
 Use plenty of brightly colored summer fruits and vegetables, enjoy creating beautiful meals.
 Cook lightly and add a little fiery flavor regularly.
-Favor sautéing, use hight heat for a brief time, steam or simmer foods as quickly as possible.
+Favor sautéing, use high heat for a brief time, steam or simmer foods as quickly as possible.
 Use more water, less salt.
 Replace minerals and oils lost to sweat.
 Avoid iced drinks, excessive amounts of cold and raw food, and ice cream as they contract the stomach and stop digestion.
 Eat cooling foods: watermelon is particularly good as is green tea (not too strong).
 Other cooling foods are: bean sprouts, Chinese leaf, bamboo shoots, water chestnuts, green leafy vegetables, tomato, cucumber, asparagus, seaweed, mint, fish and shell-fish.